Rhythmic Gymnastics at Tokyo 2020

-There are two events, the individual all-around and the group all-around.
-The individual event is comprised of four routines, each using one of the apparatus approved for senior competition.
+There are two events: the individual all-around and the group all-around.
+The individual event is comprised of four routines, each using one of four apparatus (ribbon, hoop, ball, clubs).
 The length of individual routines is 75 to 90 seconds.
 The scores from all four apparatus are added together to determine the winner.

 The group event is comprised of two routines, one with five identical apparatus and one with a combination of two different apparatuses.
 The group routines are two minutes 15 seconds to two minutes 30 seconds, featuring exciting and challenging exchanges and collaborations.
 The scores from the two routines are added together to determine the winner.